microsoft/coyote/docs/samples/actors/failover-robot-navigator.md

 There is a `LivenessMonitor` that monitors the execution of the system to make sure it never gets stuck, i.e., the `Robot` always gets a valid response to any of its requests from the `Navigator` and serves the selected client.
-See [Liveness Checking](../../concepts/liveness-checking.md).
+See [Liveness Checking](../../how-to/liveness-checking.md).

-A number of excellent bugs were found by [coyote test](../../tools/testing.md) during the development of this sample, and this illustrates the fact that Coyote can be applied to find bugs quickly, even in the design stage, before coding and pushing to production.
+A number of excellent bugs were found by Coyote during the development of this sample, and this illustrates the fact that Coyote can be applied to find bugs quickly, even in the design stage, before coding and pushing to production.

 ## What you will need